 Zucchini chocolate chip pancakes that are easy to make and the perfect way to sneak some veggies into your kids!
 Perfectly fluffy, slightly sweet and so delicious!

-Breakfast is served, and it’s a great big stack of fluffy zucchini chocolate chip pancakes!
+Breakfast is served, and it’s a great big stack of fluffy zucchini pancakes (with chocolate chips)!

 Not only are these a personal favorite, but they are loved by kids too…even my discerning 5 year old who can spot a little green something in his pancake from a mile away.

 Don’t forget to pin this post to save it for later!